February 27, 2015

 - Insect control products, such as the insecticides used in many over-the-counter flea and tick remedies, may be toxic to companion animals.
 Prescription flea and tick control products are much safer and more effective.
 Pet owners should never use any product without first consulting a veterinarian.
 Read more about potential poisoning from flea and tick products »

-- Human medications such as pain killers (including aspirin, acetaminophen, and ibuprofen), cold medicines, anti-cancer drugs, anti-depressants, vitamins, and diet pills can all be toxic to animals.
-Keep medication containers and tubes of ointments and creams away from pets who could chew through them, and be vigilant about finding and disposing of any dropped pills.
+- Human medications, such as pain killers (including aspirin, acetaminophen and ibuprofen), cold medicines, anti-cancer drugs, anti-depressants, vitamins and diet pills can all be toxic to animals.
+Keep medicine containers and tubes of ointments and creams away from pets who could chew through them, and be vigilant about finding and disposing of any dropped pills.

-- Poisonous household plants include azalea, dieffenbachia (dumb cane), lilies, mistletoe, and philodendron, among others.
+- Poisonous household plants, including azalea, dieffenbachia (dumb cane), lilies, mistletoe and philodendron.
 See our full list of poisonous plants »

 - Toys with movable parts—like squeaky toys or stuffed animals with plastic eyes—can pose a choking hazard to animals.
 Take the same precautions with pets as you would with a small child.

 - Rawhide dog chews may be contaminated with Salmonella, which can infect pets and humans who come in contact with the chews.
-These kinds of chews should be offered to a pet only with supervision, as they can pose a choking hazard as well.
+This kind of treat should be offered to a pet only with supervision, as they can pose a choking hazard as well.

 - Holiday decorations and lights pose a risk to cats and dogs.
-Keep these items out of the reach of animals, and if possible, confine your pet to an undecorated area while you are out of the home.
-Read more on holiday choking hazards »
+Keep these items out of the reach of animals, and, if possible, confine your pet to an undecorated area while you are out of the home.
+Read more about holiday choking hazards in this FDA PDF »

-- Chocolate is poisonous to dogs, cats, and ferrets.
-Read more on why chocolate is dangerous to dogs »
+- Chocolate is poisonous to dogs, cats and ferrets.
+Read more about why chocolate is dangerous to dogs in this FDA PDF »

 - Fumes from nonstick cooking surfaces and self-cleaning ovens can be deadly to birds.
 Always be cautious when using any pump or aerosol spray around birds.

-- Leftovers such as chicken bones easily shatter and can choke a cat or dog.
-Other human foods to keep away from pets include onions and onion powder; alcoholic beverages; yeast dough; coffee grounds and beans; salt; macadamia nuts; tomato, potato, and rhubarb leaves and stems; avocados (toxic to birds, mice, rabbits, horses, cattle, and dairy goats); grapes; and anything with mold growing on it.
+- Leftovers, such as chicken bones, might shatter and choke a cat or dog.
+Human foods to keep away from pets include onions and onion powder; alcoholic beverages; yeast dough; coffee grounds and beans; salt; macadamia nuts; tomato, potato and rhubarb leaves and stems; avocados (toxic to birds, mice, rabbits, horses, cattle and dairy goats); grapes; and anything with mold growing on it.
 See our full list of people foods that might harm pets »

-The ASPCA Animal Poison Control Center operates a hotline 24 hours a day, seven days a week at 888-426-4435 for a fee of $60 per case.
-If you call, you should be prepared to provide the name of the poison your animal was exposed to, the amount and how long ago; the species, breed, age, sex, and weight of your pet; and the symptoms the animal is displaying.
-You'll also be asked to provide your name, address, phone number, and credit card information.
+You can also call the ASPCA Animal Poison Control Center hotline 24 hours a day, seven days a week at 888-426-4435 for a fee of $65 per case.
+If you call the hotline, be prepared to provide the name of the poison your animal was exposed to; the amount and how long ago; the species, breed, age, sex and weight of your pet; and the symptoms your pet is displaying.
+You'll also be asked to provide your name, address, phone number and credit card information.